-The largest dents in your monthly budget will be in the areas of housing, schooling and western foodstuffs.
+Living expenses in Vietnam will differ depending on an individual’s lifestyle.
+Many expats manage to enjoy a good lifestyle without spending a fortune.
+The largest dents in an expat's monthly budget will be in the areas of housing, schooling and western foodstuffs.
 Travel, phone and Internet costs remain low.

-Like most countries, Vietnam has is fair share of temptations on your wallet.
-Being in Asia, there are lots of electronic gadgets that you can spend your hard earned salary on.
-However, with a little financial shrewdness it’s easy to live comfortably and save.
+Like most countries, Vietnam has is fair share of temptations for an expat's wallet.
+Being in Asia, there are lots of electronic gadgets that expats can spend their hard earned salary on.
+However, with a little financial shrewdness it is easy to live comfortably and save.

 Cost of electrical goods in Vietnam

 Expats will find cheap electrical goods, particularly in the markets.
 However, many of these are inferior copies made in China.

 Shopping at department stores and malls is one way to ensure that items are genuine and come with some sort of manufacturer’s guarantee; unfortunately this also means paying a lot more than one would expect to pay in the region, especially with Bangkok a cheap flight away.